Wellington doctor fined $3000 for pursuing sexual relationships with vulnerable patients

+The Wellington practice owner was last month struck off by the Health Practitioners Disciplinary Tribunal (HPDT), which today released its written decision.

-Today, a decision released by the Health Practitioners Disciplinary Tribunal (HPDT) revealed all of these patients were vulnerable through their own mental health issues.
+The tribunal's decision reveals all of these patients were vulnerable through their own mental health issues.

 The tribunal also found a text message from the doctor to one of the patients saying "please don't lay a complaint as it could ruin my life and that would be pretty harsh for abusing your trust and treating you badly".